-Welcome to the website of the Franciscan Friars of the United States of America.
-We are over 1,000 friars – members of the Order of Friars Minor – living and ministering as brothers across the United States.
+On behalf of the over 1,000 Franciscan friars – members of the Order of Friars Minor – living and ministering as brothers across the United States, welcome!

 Latest Franciscans News